ericrogler/Green-Book/Z004ab_Management_Scaling_Operations.md

 After procedures are established and everyone knows what should be done in their given position, you focus on optimizing communications to ensure operations proceed effectively, efficiently, and without issues.
 The difficulty of communicating exponentially skyrockets as more networks to communicate on and the number of people to communicate with increase.

+As for emergencies, you can "wind the clock" back for all but the most serious emergencies.
+In layman terms, that means take a few seconds to emotional regulate, calmly assess the situation, consider available actions, then act.
+Applies to many cases and not just aviation.
+- Delaying a reaction is a skill, afterall.

 **The closer leadership is to consequences of actions, the faster their response to address it.**
 - If they suffer consequences, they resolve it quickly.
 - If they do not suffer consequences, they resolve it slowly or ignore it.